topptech/AVRLoader/README.md

 # AVRLoader
 AVR Open Source Bootloader Programmer

+Open the raw file for the formatted text file.

 A Python port of the Atmel AVROSP application (application note AVR911).

 Since there seemed to be no Linux port of this application, it was decided